Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

-The integrals in Eq.~(\ref{eq: likelihood}) are typically computed with Monte Carlo approximations, but this introduces additional statistical uncertainty where the likelihood is poorly approximated.
+The integrals in Eq.~(\ref{eq: likelihood}) are typically computed with Monte Carlo approximations (though see Ref.~\cite{Mancarella:2025uat} for an alternative approach), but this introduces additional statistical uncertainty where the likelihood is poorly approximated.
 A common approach to avoid parameter regions of potentially high bias is setting the likelihood to zero when the effective sample sizes or associated variances of the Monte Carlo integrals pass some chosen threshold \cite{Farr:2019rap, Essick:2022ojx, Talbot:2023pex, KAGRA:2021duu} (though one should bear in mind that this assumes an importance-sampling convergence criterion that itself depends on the accuracy of an estimate obtained by importance sampling \cite{chatterjee2018sample, JMLR:v25:19-556}).
-We follow Ref.~\cite{Talbot:2023pex} and threshold the likelihood on the estimated Monte Carlo variance $\mathcal{V}(\Lambda)$ of $\ln\mathcal{L}(\Lambda)$.
-During variational inference training, however, we instead taper the likelihood with a steep but smooth function given by $\ln\mathcal{T}(\Lambda) = -100 \left( \mathcal{V}(\Lambda) - V \right)^2$ and replace $\mathcal{L}(\lambda) \mapsto \mathcal{T}(\Lambda) \mathcal{L}(\Lambda)$ when $\mathcal{V}(\Lambda) > V$ \cite{Heinzel:2024jlc}, thereby approximating a threshold at $\mathcal{V}(\Lambda) = V$ while preserving the ability for automatic differentiation.
+We follow Ref.~\cite{Talbot:2023pex} and threshold the likelihood on the estimated Monte Carlo variance $\mathcal{V}(\lambda)$ of $\ln\mathcal{L}(\lambda)$.
+During variational inference training, however, we instead taper the likelihood with a steep but smooth function given by $\ln\mathcal{T}(\lambda) = -100 \left( \mathcal{V}(\lambda) - V \right)^2$ and replace $\mathcal{L}(\lambda) \mapsto \mathcal{T}(\lambda) \mathcal{L}(\lambda)$ when $\mathcal{V}(\lambda) > V$ \cite{Heinzel:2024jlc}, thereby approximating a threshold at $\mathcal{V}(\lambda) = V$ while preserving the ability for automatic differentiation.
 After training, the strict threshold is reintroduced in the importance sampling step, such that the overall sampling efficiency $\varepsilon$ is the combination of the variational approximation and weights zeroed by the likelihood threshold.
-We consider this threshold as a modification to the likelihood function itself and therefore, when quoting evidences, we use
+We consider this threshold as a modification $\mathcal{L}(\lambda) \mapsto \mathcal{L}'(\lambda) := \Theta ( V - \mathcal{V}(\lambda) ) \mathcal{L}(\lambda) \pi(\lambda)$ to the likelihood function itself and therefore we use $\mathcal{Z}' := \int \dd{\lambda} \mathcal{L}'(\lambda) \pi(\lambda)$ when quoting evidences, where $\Theta$ is the Heaviside step function.